onihusube/chttpp/README.md

 In `.response_data<D>()`, `D` can be specified as a scalar or trivially copyable aggregate type.

-Some functions output (error) messages anyway, regardless of the state of `http_result`.
+There is also a function that outputs the status of `http_result`.

 ```cpp
 #include "chttpp.hpp"